Eaton Square: Overview

+The site was acquired by the Grosvenor family in 1677 through marriage.
+It was largely used as a market garden due to its marshy environment.
+A plan for the land was drawn up in 1825 by Thomas Cundy and the lease to the land was subsequently sold to Thomas Cubitt.
+Cubitt levelled the marsh land with earth excavated from his developments in St Katharine Docks.
+Together with Seth Smith, Cubitt would then build out the houses in the area.

 The houses in Eaton Square are large, predominantly three-bay-wide buildings, joined in regular terraces in a classical style, with four or five main storeys, plus attic and basement and a mews house behind.
 Most of the houses are faced with white stucco, but some are faced with underlying high-quality brickwork.
 Sides are set 350 ft apart 1615 ft apart.

 As to roads: the whole rectangle is divided into six compartments or zones as it is bisected lengthways by the Victoria or Buckingham Palace approach way to the King's Road which is very diversely and briefly successively named northeast of Sloane Square).
 Crossways, it is spanned by four less important roads, all of which change name before, during, and after their transit across the square.
 All of the roads while in transit across the square assume the name Eaton Square and most of them are one-way, with no full outer circuit in any one direction permitted or possible.